tarini-12/Ecommerece-Analysis-Project/Ecommerce-Analysis-Project-main/README.md

-## Maven Fuzzy Factory E-commerce Analytics ##
+## Toy Factory E-commerce Analytics ##
 ### Introduction ###
-Maven Fuzzy Factory is a fictional toy company, running an online shop.
+Toy Factory is a fictional toy company, running an online shop.
 The objective was to act as an eCommerce Database Analyst to help stakeholders (CEO, product manager, marketing manager...) understand business health and provide actionable recommendations.

 ### The Goal ###